 Depending on the time of the year, families can save a lot booking under a DCL promotion.

-Last year while we were researching our options we saw a “children sail free” promotion on any cruises departing from Galveston, Texas and a few weeks later there was Canadians were offered a percentage discount off on cruises departing from Miami.
+You’ll often find “children sail free” promotions on cruises departing from Galveston, Texas and Canadians are offered a percentage discount on cruises departing from Miami at least once a year.

 They’re always running a promo (US Military, Children Sail Free, Canadian Residents, Florida Residents are the most popular ones) so remember to check the Special Offers section of the Disney Cruise Line website regularly.